- Why do insurance companies look at your driving record?

 What’s on your driving record?

-According to the III, here’s what’s commonly on your record, beyond driver’s license status, license classification and defensive driving courses completed:
+According to the Insurance Information Institute, below is a list of items commonly listed on your driving record (beyond driver’s license status, license classification and defensive driving courses completed):

 - DUI/DWI convictions